DhananjayPorwal/productive-vs-code/README.md

 ## Word Wrap

+When any text runs off the side of the screen, the Word Wrap feature of VS Code consolidates it within the window and formats it perfectly.

 1. Press `Ctrl` + `Shift` + `P`, then search for `setting (UI)`.
 2. Search `editor word wrap` and turn it `on`.